Symmetric powers in abstract homotopy categories: Introduction

 \section{Introduction}

-On page 596 in \cite{VoevBerlin} Voevodsky pointed out the importance of the correct analog of symmetric powers in $\AF ^1$-homotopy theory of schemes.
-In \cite{VoevMEM} he has developed a motivic theory of symmetric powers on the ground of symmetric powers of schemes, valid enough to construct motivic Eilenberg-MacLane spaces needed for the proof of the Bloch-Kato conjecture.
-However, the symmetric powers in loc.cit. seem to be not universal enough as their construction depends greatly on the underlying category of schemes over a field.
-The aim of this paper is to make an attempt to develop a purely homotopical theory of symmetric powers and to understand to which extent such a theory is possible at all.
-Our approach is to construct symmetric powers in general symmetric monoidal and simplicial model categories first, and then to find precise axioms which would guarantee an existence of left derived symmetric powers on the homotopy level.
+In topology, symmetric powers preserve homotopy type of $CW$-complexes, which is at the very heart of the fundamental Dold-Thom theorem connecting the homology of a complex to the homotopy groups of its infinite symmetric product.
+A natural question is to which extent such phenomena could be true in the motivic $\AF ^1$-homotopy theory of schemes over a base?
+The first steps in this direction were made in the pioneering work \cite{SuslinVoevodsky}.
+In \cite{VoevMEM} Voevodsky developed a motivic theory of symmetric powers, good enough to construct motivic Eilenberg-MacLane spaces needed for the proof of the Bloch-Kato conjecture.
+His symmetric powers depend on symmetric powers of schemes presenting motivic spaces.
+The aim of this paper is to develop a purely homotopical theory of symmetric powers in an abstract symmetric monoidal model category, and to give an affirmative answer to the question when symmetric powers preserve weak equivalences in such a category, working out the unstable and stable settings separately.

-Let $\bcC $ be a closed symmetric monoidal model category cofibrantly generated by a class of cofibrations $I$ and a class of trivial cofibrations $J$.
-We introduce a new property of $I$ and $J$ to be symmetrizable, see Subsection \ref{symmetrizability}.
-We claim that {\it left derived symmetric powers exist in the homotopy category of $\bcC $ if both classes $I$ and $J$ are symmetrizable (Theorem \ref{derived})}.

-On the other hand, symmetric powers should always come together with some naturally arising towers whose cones might be computed by the K\"unneth rule, bringing an efficient tool to compute symmetric powers in various cellular situations.
-Being in a model category we should work with towers of cofibrations, while dealing with distinguished triangles in the triangulated setting.
-In order to develop the machinery of such K\"unneth towers we introduce a sort of $\Box $-calculus of colimits, where $\Box $ comes from the notion of a push-out product in a monoidal model category.
-Here the idea is the same: {\it if the generating classes $I$ and $J$ are symmetrizable then the above $\Box $-calculus gives K\"unneth towers (Theorem \ref{kuennethtriang})}.

-Working with spectra we need to stabilize symmetric powers.
-Stabilization of spectra is a particular case of localization of a model category with respect to a localizing class of morphisms in it.
-We prove a general result saying that {\it if symmetric powers carry morphisms from the localizing class into local equivalences, then symmetric powers factor through localization (Theorem \ref{localization})}.
-One expect that the localization needed to stabilize multiplication by a cofibrant object through symmetric spectra does satisfy the above axiom, provided extra symmetricity assumptions for generating (trivial) cofibrations.
-Hopefully, all necessary axioms hold in the topological setting, and in the present version of this manuscript we give an outline how that can be proved.
-This should give a suitable construction of symmetric powers in the topological stable homotopy category $\bcT $.